stephtowch/stephtowch.github.io/content/post/2025-04-P2/index.md

   preview_only: true
 description: "How an unexpected interest in psychology turned into a research journey—from short courses to a PhD focused on behavioural addiction."

-title: It was never the plan—But here I am, doing a PhD
+title: It was never the plan, but here I am, doing a PhD
 ---

 **Thinking about doing a PhD but unsure if it’s for you?**